mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-splendid-exchange.md

 ## II.
 Big Ideas

-- What is more important—free trade or protectionism?
+- What is more important-free trade or protectionism?
 	- Free trade (low tariffs) offers cheaper goods but displaces workers due to foreign competition.
 The government can provide welfare and job training, but this is rarely implemented.
 Whereas protectionism (high tariffs) shields domestic industries from foreign competition, allowing them to grow and compete effectively.
 However, it preserves inefficient companies with legacy technologies putting a nation at long-term disadvantages.
 	- History shows us that free trade has offered more rewards than isolationism and protectionism have, but it has also led to widespread inequality, and for this reason must be refined and improved.
 	- Bernstein found a positive correlation between high tariffs and economic growth in the 19th century.
 Despite this, he favored free trade, not for its economic miracle benefits (which he deemed overstated), but to foster bonds between potential enemies.